Fifteen15Studios/MMM-homeassistant-sensors/README.md

-> The NPM module "Request" was removed with MagicMirror `v2.16` This has
+> The NPM module "Request" was removed with Magicmirror `v2.16` This has
-> led to the fact that MagicMirror can no longer be started under
+> led to the fact that Magicmirror can no longer be started under
 > Docker, for example.
 With this fork, the deprecated npm module
 > "Request" is installed locally in the module's directory.